damiensedgwick/napp/README.md

 `go run cmd/main.go`

-### Make

-I personally like using Make, I think it is simple and does the job well.
-The following command will clean, format, build and run the application.

-`make all`

 ### Docker

 Docker has been setup is so that the binary is prebuilt using Go and then it is simply